dotkernel/dotkernel-v1/readme.txt

-Welcome to DotKernel @VERSION@ release
+Welcome to the DotKernel 1.5.0 RC release

 DotKernel is a PHP Application Framework, built on top of Zend Framework (ZF)